ssp21/ssp21-spec/ssp21.md

 SSP21 exchanges the same handshake messages in the same order regardless of what *handshake security mode* is in use.
 This handshake always has two phases.
-Only the interpretation of certain fields and the cryptographic operations used to derive sessions keys differ between modes.
+Only the interpretation of certain fields and the cryptographic operations used to derive sessions keys differs between modes.

 * Key Negotiation (1-RTT)
     * The initiator sends a *RequestHandshakeBegin* message
     * The responder replies with a *ReplyHandshakeBegin* message or a *ReplyHandshakeError*
     * If no error occurs, both parties derive a pair of session keys in accordance with the modes and algorithms specified.
 * Authentication (1-RTT)
-  * The initiator sends the first user message with nonce == 0.
+    * The initiator sends the first *UserData* message with nonce == 0.
 The payload may be empty.
-  * The responder authenticates the user data message.
+    * The responder authenticates the *UserData* message.
 If authentication succeeds, the responder replies with a user data message with nonce == 0.
 The payload may be empty.
-  * The initiator authenticates the user data message.
+    * The initiator authenticates the *UserData* message.
-  * Both sides replace any existing session with the newly authenticated session.
+    * Both parties replace any existing session with the newly authenticated session.

 A success handshake involves the exchange of the following four messages: